 I took a semester of sign language in college.
 I really enjoyed it.
 I decided to take the class after I attended an American Camp Association conference or training (I can’t remember which).
 There was a camp there that was giving a talk on what it’s like to work at a deaf camp.
 It was very interesting.
 They had some great stories.

 Now remember that this was a camp full of hearing impaired kids, so staff couldn’t just yell “Stop!” or “Don’t go near the bear.
 It’s dangerous!”
 One of the male campers was the first to act.
 Unfortunately, the campers got a good start on him.
 This brave counselor started running as fast as he could right towards the bear, who was stopped and looking at the campers.
 As the counselor got closer he noticed that there were cubs nearby.
 He realized that this situation had gone from bad to worse.
 A mother bear is extremely protective and aggressive.
 The counselor overtook the campers, turned around and stopped them before they got too close.
 Crisis averted.

-Anyway, my friend, Susan, decided that instead of canceling a contract class that the contract instructor decided not to teach, she would take the suggestion of a parent and get DVDs that taught kids sign language from a company called Signing Time.
+Anyway, my friend, Susan, decided that instead of canceling a sign language contract class that the contract instructor decided not to teach, she would take the suggestion of a parent and get DVDs that taught kids sign language from a company called Signing Time.

 Susan decided to try it out.
 She went to the website and found what she needed to run the class.
 She told me that she got a few Baby Signing Time DVDs for their Mommy and Me program and Series One for the K-2nd grade program.
 She just puts in the DVD and follows the instructions along with the kids.
 She has also created a couple of games to play after the DVD lesson.
 Apparently the kids and parents love it.

 The DVDs seem to be for younger kids.
 I don’t know if they have some for older kids or not, but they can be used as a basis for a signing program for all ages, I’m sure.
 You could also go to YouTube and save yourself the money of DVDs.
 There are some channels on YouTube that are nothing but sign language tutorials.